Editor’s Note: With Warren Buffett’s recent birthday, we wanted to highlight what the Oracle of Omaha is really looking for as a value investor.

 Hundreds of academic studies have shown that you can earn market-beating returns if you simply buy stocks that are priced “cheaply” and avoid buying “expensive” stocks.

 A word of caution: Novice investors often view stocks as expensive based on their share price alone — so they buy five shares of a stock that trades for $20 per share rather than one share of a $100 stock because it’s “cheaper.”
-But when our Stock Power Ratings system identifies “cheap” stocks, that refers to more than the share price.
+But when our Green Zone Power Ratings system identifies “cheap” stocks, that refers to more than the share price.

 Let’s look at a simple example.